nodejs/admin/MEMBER_TRAVEL_FUND.md

 ## Process

 Any member can apply for travel funds.
+Requests must be made prior to the start of travel.
+Requests submitted after travel has started will not be approved.

+Review of requests will take at least 72 hours and may take considerably longer.
+Approval is not guaranteed.
+If a request is rejected, reimbursement will not be issued.
+It is strongly recommended that you submit your request far enough in advance to get approval before making relevant expenditures.

 ### Request